1954–55 Princeton Tigers men's basketball team

 The 1954–55 Princeton Tigers men's basketball team represented Princeton University in intercollegiate college basketball during the 1954–55 NCAA men's basketball season.
-The head coach was Franklin Cappon and the team captain was Harold "Bud" Haabestad, Jr. The team played its home games in the Dillon Gymnasium on the university campus in Princeton, New Jersey.
+The head coach was Franklin Cappon and the team captain was Bud Haabestad The team played its home games in the Dillon Gymnasium on the university campus in Princeton, New Jersey.
 The team was the winner of the Eastern Intercollegiate Basketball League.